taolson/Admiran/doc/Compiler.md

 ## `dependency.m`

-Definitions in a Miranda2 module may be written in any order, and module imports may be arranged in any order.
+Definitions in a Admiran module may be written in any order, and module imports may be arranged in any order.
 However, various stages of the compilation pipeline require information in specific order, e.g. a module imported by another module must be built before the importing module is built.
 To handle this, the `dependency` module implements general dependency graph operations for: